Tips On Using Your Extra Virgin Olive Oil For Frying Or Sautéing

 Extra virgin olive oil is considered the highest grade and the best quality olive oil.
 It is extracted from fresh olives harvested not more than a day ago.
-The process doesn’t use excessive heat, chemicals or mechanisms during the extraction.
-Extra virgin contains an acidity quotient of less than 0.8 per cent, and ‘premium’ extra virgin less than 0.3 per cent.
+The process doesn’t use excessive heat, chemicals or mechanisms during the extraction. .
+And, contrary to some beliefs, you can enjoy the health benefits of cooking with extra virgin olive oil, even with high-temperature methods including frying and sautéing.

 It is full of flavour, and best used to drizzle over salads, meats, breads, and ideal for light cooking such as sautéing and stir frying.